Persulfates for soil and groundwater remediation

 Since its introduction in 2016, KLOZUR® KP has been bench tested and applied at numerous sites around the world.
 With its unique extended release properties, KLOZUR® KP is ideal for treating contaminants in the highly soluble aqueous phase.

-Dr. Brant Smith of PeroxyChem, Professor Dan Cassidy of Western Michigan University, and Tom Simpkin and Mike Perlmutter of CH2M present strategies involving in situ mixing to produce alkali-activated persulfate.
+Our expert Dr. Brant Smith, Professor Dan Cassidy of Western Michigan University, and Tom Simpkin and Mike Perlmutter of CH2M present strategies involving in situ mixing to produce alkali-activated persulfate.

 Evonik’s laboratory created the KLOZUR® field test kit to provide a quick and reliable measurement of persulfate in the field.